-This category is further differentiated in:
+This category is further differentiated in (also see Section 2.4):

-- 'Grasslands', i.e. all areas predominantly covered by grass vegetation (whether natural, recreational or cultivated) - 'Nature', i.e. all natural areas excluding grassland (natural grasslands and grasslands used for recreation purposes).
-Depending on the year, nature areas cover about 3-5% of the total Grassland area.
+- 'Grassland vegetation', i.e. all areas predominantly covered by grass vegetation (whether natural, recreational or cultivated). - 'Nature', i.e. all natural areas excluding grassland (natural grasslands and grasslands used for recreation purposes).
+Depending on the year, nature areas cover about 3-5% of the total Grassland area. - Orchards of mainly fruit trees, which in the Netherlands predominantly have an undergrowth of grass.

-The annual production of biomass in grasslands can be large, but due to rapid turnover changes of standing biomass will be limited in permanent grasslands (IPCC 2006).
-For carbon stock changes in living biomass in Grassland remaining Grassland the Netherlands applies the Tier 1 method assuming there is no change in carbon stocks (IPCC 2006).
+The annual production of biomass in grassland vegetation can be large, but due to rapid turnover changes of standing biomass will be limited in permanent grasslands (IPCC 2006b).
+For carbon stock changes in living biomass in grassland vegetation and nature remaining in those categories a Tier 1 method is applied, assuming there is no change in carbon stocks (IPCC 2006b).
+Also for changes between grassland vegetation and nature which is also reported under Grassland (non-TOF) remaining Grassland (non-TOF) (see Section 2.4), no changes in carbon stocks in biomass are considered.